-Urea tank and connection piping
+Urea (Adblue) tank and connection piping

-The SCR muffler, the urea tank, the urea supply unit, the dosing module, and their connection piping are all installed conforming to the relevant exhaust gas control requirements.
+The SCR muffler, the urea (Adblue) tank, the urea supply unit, the dosing unit, the pressure limiting unit, and their connection piping are all installed conforming to the relevant exhaust gas control requirements.
 It is prohibited to relocate these components and change their piping when mounting the body or equipment.